Bottom Line Meaning

 - Loans and credits can be obtained only when the bottom line is strong.

-- Variance from the budgets and forecasts can be analyzed.
+- The analysis of variance from the budgets and forecasts;

 - Benchmarking and performance of competitors can be analyzed.